Leave this site

 ** The Census of South Yorkshire (2021) records the South Yorkshire population as 87.7 per cent White and 12.3 per cent as an ethnicity other than White.

-When considering whether or not to finalise an investigation by way of an OOCR we place the victim directly at the heart of our decision-making process.
+When considering whether to finalise an investigation with an OOCR we place the victim directly at the heart of our decision-making process.
 Our police officers and staff must take all reasonable steps to consult with and obtain the views of the victim on the appropriate outcome to any investigation.

-While the victim’s wishes will always be considered very carefully, there are nevertheless strict criteria which must be met before an OOCR or any other outcome disposal can be used.
-The police must, amongst other things, consider the seriousness and circumstances of the offence, the available evidence and public interest, the impact of the offence on the victim, the previous offending history of the offender, whether the offence is admitted and the appropriateness of any potential conditions to be attached to the disposal.
-Therefore, the final decision on whether an OOCR should be used rests with the professional judgement of the police and/or the Crown Prosecution Service.
+While the victim’s wishes will always be considered very carefully, there are strict criteria which must be met before an OOCR can be used.
+We must, amongst other things, consider the seriousness and circumstances of the offence, the available evidence and public interest, the impact of the offence on the victim, the previous offending history of the offender, whether the offence is admitted and the appropriateness of any potential conditions to be attached to the disposal.
+Therefore, the final decision on whether an OOCR should be used rests with our professional judgement and in some cases that of the Crown Prosecution Service.

-Through regular scrutiny of outcomes, we seek to ensure that there is appropriate use of OOCRs across the Force so that we and the public can be confident that OOCRs are being applied correctly and consistently.
+Through regular scrutiny of outcomes, we seek to ensure that there is appropriate use of OOCR across the Force so that we and the public can be confident that OOCR are being applied correctly and consistently.

-Additional internal scrutiny around the use of OOCRs is provided by regular dip-sampling of investigations by OOCR leads and formal checks and audits of outcomes carried out by our Audit and Governance Team and our Crime Data Accuracy Hub.
+Additional internal scrutiny of the use of OOCR is provided through regular checks and audits by our Force Lead for OOCR, Audit and Governance Team and Crime Data Accuracy Hub.

-We promote the appropriate use of OOCRs through guidance, training and monitoring as well as feedback to individual officers and their supervisors.
-There is also external oversight of our use of OOCRs by an independent Scrutiny Panel.
+We promote the appropriate use of OOCR through guidance, training and monitoring as well as feedback to individual officers and their supervisors.
+There is also external oversight of our use of OOCR by an independent Scrutiny Panel.

-The OOCR Scrutiny Panel is an independent panel of people comprising of Magistrates’ Bench Chair and Deputy Bench Chairs, a representative from the Crown Prosecution Service and a member of a victims’ organisation representing the victims’ voice.
-A senior Youth Offending Team representative, the Force Crime Incident Registrar and Force Lead for OOCRs are also represented at meetings of the OOCR Scrutiny Panel but do not have a vote in panel decisions.
+The OOCR Scrutiny Panel is an independent panel of people comprising of Magistrates, representatives from the Crown Prosecution Service and victims’ organisation representing the victims’ voice.
+A senior Youth Offending Team representative, the Force Crime Incident Registrar and Force Lead for OOCR are also represented at meetings of the OOCR Scrutiny Panel but do not have a vote in panel decisions.

-Members of the OOCR Scrutiny Panel have agreed to engage with the scrutiny of the decisions of South Yorkshire Police in dealing with offenders through the use of OOCRs to enhance consistency, transparency and public confidence.
+Members of the OOCR Scrutiny Panel have agreed to engage with the scrutiny of our decisions in dealing with offenders using OOCR to enhance consistency, transparency and public confidence.

-The OOCR Scrutiny Panel meets once every three to four months to dip-sample a random selection of investigations finalised with an OOCRs and to check that local policy and national guidance has been applied by the officer and/or the decision maker as appropriate to the circumstances of the case.
-The victim and offender details, together with any other identifiable data is redacted from the information provided to the OOCR Scrutiny Panel.
+The OOCR Scrutiny Panel meets once every three to four months to dip-sample a random selection of investigations finalised with an OOCR and to check that local policy and national guidance has been applied by the officer and/or the decision maker as appropriate to the circumstances of the case.

 When considering investigations, the OOCR Scrutiny Panel will assess whether the use of an OOCR was either; appropriate and consistent with local policy and national guidance, appropriate and consistent (with observations) or inappropriate and inconsistent with local policy and national guidance.

-The findings of the OOCR Scrutiny Panel will always be retrospective.
-The results are shared widely and offer an effective feedback mechanism to South Yorkshire Police for organisational learning and to individual officers for training or development needs, as well as identifying examples of good practice.
+The findings of the OOCR Scrutiny Panel are shared widely and offer an effective feedback mechanism to us for organisational learning and to individual officers for training or development needs, as well as identifying examples of good practice.